The Definitive Guide to Emergency Notification Systems

 Emergency notification systems are ideal for businesses, healthcare facilities and hospitals, schools, nonprofits, member organizations, and any other organization that needs a unified communication platform.
 Your communication plans must include every employee, every student, every staff member, every remote worker.
-The best emergency notification software will enable any organization, private or public, to leverage the communication capabilities with any audience quickly.
+The best emergency notification software will enable any organization, private or public, to leverage its communication capabilities with any audience quickly.

-• 50% – IT outages
+- 50% – IT outages

-• 49% – weather-related incidents
+- 49% – weather-related incidents

-• 47% – power outages
+- 47% – power outages

-• 45% – natural disasters
+- 45% – natural disasters

-• 42% – fire
+- 42% – fire

-• 38% – facilities management incidents
+- 38% – facilities management incidents

-• 33% – security-related issues
+- 33% – security-related issues

-• 32% – health and safety incidents
+- 32% – health and safety incidents

-• 28% – cyber security incidents
+- 28% – cybersecurity incidents

-• 24% – travel disruption
+- 24% – travel disruption

 Fire is another threat every company faces, whether in the form of a wildfire or an internal fire.
 Evacuation routes may be posted in the building but an even more effective protective measure would be to activate the emergency notification system to email, text, call, send push notifications, update intranet and social media sites, and send notifications on custom channels.
 Using software that enables administrators to segment the employees based on their location is helpful in these situations as not every employee may be in harm’s way.
 Only those employees in immediate danger would need to receive such messages.
 After the event, the system can also be used to inform all employees of what happened.

-Emergency Notification Systems For More Than Emergencies
+Emergency Notification Systems for More Than Emergencies

-Is It Right for Me?
+Is it Right for Me?

-IT investments require thorough vetting.
-An emergency notification system is no different.
-You must consider more than just emergency notification system cost and reviews.
-Before you invest dollars into any solution, conduct these four assessments:
+IT investments require thorough vetting, and an emergency notification system is no different.
+When assessing potential providers, you should consider more than just emergency notification system cost and reviews (though both are important factors).

 Every organization is different.
 Your needs and requirements are unique.
 Ask these questions to determine what type of solution you may need:

-• How many locations does my organization have?
+- How many locations does my organization have?

-• How dispersed is our workforce?
+- How dispersed is our workforce?

-• What communication channels are most used?
+- What communication channels are most used?

-• How well are current internal communications delivered to and received by every employee?
+- How well are current internal communications delivered to and received by every employee?

-• What internal systems, if any, need to be integrated?
+- What internal systems, if any, need to be integrated?

-• What processes could a solution automate?
+- What processes could a solution automate?

-• Would our organization benefit from a cloud-based solution?
+- Would our organization benefit from a cloud-based solution?

 How your people work and communicate will be a factor in determining which solution is right for your organization.
 Ask these questions to gauge how well and what type of system will be best received:

-• How many employees do we have?
+- How many employees do we have?

 - Where do our employees work?

-• What communication channels and devices are most used and by whom?
+- What communication channels and devices are most used and by whom?